spring-guides/gs-integration/README.ftl.md

 <#assign project_id="gs-integration">
+This guide walks you through using Spring Integration to create a simple application that retrieves data from Twitter, manipulates the data, and then writes it to a file.

 What you'll build
 -----------------

-This guide walks you through using Spring Integration to create a simple application that retrieves data from Twitter, manipulates the data, and then writes it to a file.
+You'll create a flow using Spring Integration.

 What you'll need
 ----------------